coq/coq/doc/sphinx/proof-engine/ltac.rst

    :name: match goal

    If each hypothesis pattern :n:`hyp`\ :sub:`1,i`, with i = 1, ..., m\ :sub:`1` is
-   matched (non-linear first-order unification) by an hypothesis of the goal and if :n:`cpattern_1` is matched by the conclusion of the goal, then :n:`@expr__1` is evaluated to :n:`v__1` by substituting the pattern matching to the metavariables and the real hypothesis names
+   matched (non-linear first-order unification) by a hypothesis of the goal and if :n:`cpattern_1` is matched by the conclusion of the goal, then :n:`@expr__1` is evaluated to :n:`v__1` by substituting the pattern matching to the metavariables and the real hypothesis names